afeique/meetdown/README.md

 ### Alternative: Use `git pull`

-Alternatively, create the project directory, set the remote origin repository (via SSH), and pull the latest version from origin:
+Alternatively,
 ```
+# Create the project directory
 mkdir ~/projects/meetdown

+# Navigate to the project directory
 cd ~/projects/meetdown

+# Set the remote origin repository (via SSH)
 git remote add origin git@github.com:afeique/meetdown.git

+# Pull the latest version from origin
 git pull
 ```

 ### Install NodeJS Using `asdf`

-Navigate to the project directory and install the version of NodeJS listed in `.tool_versions`:
+Navigate to the project directory and install the version of NodeJS listed in `.tool-versions`:
 ```
 cd ~/projects/meetdown
 asdf install